 Now there’s a new player in Amazon’s smart display realm.
 Announced at the company’s fall hardware event.
 The all-new Echo Show 15 is Amazon’s largest smart display yet, and features an improved neural processor as the brains behind some cutting-edge tech.
 While we’ve yet to get our hands on the new display (we’re still waiting on a release date), here’s everything we know about the device so far.

-Before the, Amazon’s lineup of smart displays were only meant to stand on flat surfaces, with bulky rear quarters designed to hold the devices upright (and to act as a home for the Echo Show’s speakers — more on that below).
-The end result, seen with models like the and , was something like a picture frame, but they lacked a wall-mounting option.
+Before the Echo Show 15, Amazon’s lineup of smart displays were only meant to stand on flat surfaces, with bulky rear quarters designed to hold the devices upright (and to act as a home for the Echo Show’s speakers — more on that below).
+The end result, seen with models like the second-gen Show 5 and Show 8, was something like a picture frame, but they lacked a wall-mounting option.

 In the case of the Show 15, the emphasis is entirely on wall-mounting (a stand will be sold separately).
 Amazon’s idea is that the Show 15 will be hung on the walls of communal living spaces in a home, acting as a kind of digital bulletin board and smart home command center for the entire family.
 As of right now, there’s only one color option for the Show 15 — a black frame with white matting around the central display.
 We do love that you’ll be able to choose to hang the Show 15 in portrait or landscape orientations — a great design consideration for the display’s Photo Frame feature.